seekrit

 Service tokens

 Service tokens are credentials for machines — CI jobs, Docker builds, Kubernetes workloads, and agent sandboxes.
-Each is an independent principal that can be granted access to specific environments and revoked on its own.
+Each is an independent principal bound to one application environment: that binding selects the org, app, and environment it resolves at runtime, plus the group slices composed into it.
+A token can be revoked on its own.

 How they work